rolispr/TF-project/readme.md

 start adding the other networking components we need like the subnet.
 We should put these values we provide to the attributes through a `variables.tf` file but we'll keep it super basic and just manually put in values.

-Now let's run `tf plan` and see the results.
+Now let's run `tf apply` and see the results.
 Looks good.
 Now let's commit.

 Let's now focus on the meat of ECS: it's service and task defintion, as well as creating a role for task execution.
 Let's tf apply to see our plan, what terraform wants to do, and then apply what we have.